-Example: "We are going to talk about situations in which patients' behaviors have made us feel uncomfortable.
+Example: We are going to talk about situations in which patients' behaviors have made us feel uncomfortable.
 It is natural for us to feel judgmental or to react to patients' behaviors that push our buttons.
-It is important for us to be aware of when we feel uncomfortable or judgmental and be prepared to handle it so that we can maintain a therapeutic relationship with the patient and provide patient-centered care."
+It is important for us to be aware of when we feel uncomfortable or judgmental and be prepared to handle it so that we can maintain a therapeutic relationship with the patient and provide patient-centered care.

 - 2. Address confidentiality. - 3.
 Openly share your own points of discomfort. - 4.
-Practice not reacting to students who say things with which you don't agree.
+Practice so that you don't react to students who say things with which you don't agree.